Cutting in

+The social signals of cutting have varied over time.
+Pre-World War II, it was considered a way for a woman to demonstrate her popularity, and one of the only socially acceptable ways to end a dance, such that a couple that did not get cut in on could embarrassingly "get stuck" on the dance floor.
+In other circumstances, it was perceived as an act of hostility, implying that the person cutting in was a better dancer or more desirable romantic partner.
+The practice rapidly declined in popularity after World War II.

 In Hollywood films, cutting in is often seen as a romantic gesture in which a man sweeps a woman off her feet.
 In The Sound of Music, Maria and Captain von Trapp's romance first begins to blossom when he cuts in on a dance between his son and Maria.
 In other cases, cutting in can add tension by interrupting a romantic moment between two protagonists.
 In the Disney film Enchanted, Giselle and Robert share a romantic dance, only to be cut in on by Nancy, leaving the couple longing for more time together.

+The move is the subject of the 1962 top-10 US R&B chart song "Cuttin' In" by Johnny "Guitar" Watson.